gab-arrobo/aether-oai/README.md

    - Start docker container using `make oai-gNb-install`.
       - To stop the gNb, run `make oai-gNb-stop`.
 4. Start the UE simulation:
-   - Set the container image "uEimage" for UeSimulation.
+   - Set the container image "ue_image" for UeSimulation.
    - Set "network" same as the network name used for gNb.
    - Set "gnb.ip" with the IP address of the gNb container.
    - Set "simulation" to true to run in simulation mode.